spookian/AoS-Hardtype/README.md

 # AoS-Hardtype

-A collection of romhacks to enhance Aria of Sorrow's experience
+A collection of romhacks to enhance Aria of Sorrow's experience.